[Last edited on 16 February 2019]

 Flyouts and Tiles

-Whereas SQL Server Management Studio uses dialog windows that pop up in the center of the application interface, the SQL Operations Studio dialog screens, called flyouts, appear from the right of the user interface until the necessary action is performed.
-This takes some getting used to for people who are more familiar with the Windows paradigm.
+Whereas SQL Server Management Studio uses dialog windows that pop up in the center of the application interface, the Azure Data Studio dialog screens, called flyouts, appear from the right of the user interface until the necessary action is performed.
+This takes some getting used to for people who are more familiar with SSMS.

 Take for example a typical database backup.
 In this example, we are backing up the ReportServer database on this machine.
 Notice that the main user interface has been greyed out, while the backup options appear on the right-hand side.
 This is a flyout (you can see a larger version below).